threefoldtech/0-stor_v2/README.md

 according to these options.
 If no vaible backend distribution can be generated, the program will exit.

+- `root`: Optional directory to use as a virtual root for all the files.
+If set, this prefix will be stripped from the full path of the files uploaded or downloaded.
+Example: assume we upload file `/mnt/somedir/somesubdir/file`, and set the `root` to `/mnt/somedir`.
+The key in the metastorage (if supported) will now be built from `somesubdir/file`, since the `/mnt/somedir` directories are stripped.
+Now, if you download the file again (possibly on a different machine), with `/mnt/someotherdir` as root, the file can be downloaded by given `/mnt/someotherdir/somesubdir/file` as argument to the `retrieve` command.

 - `encryption`: encryption configuration
   - `algorithm`: the encryption algorithm to use, currently only `AES` is supported
   - `key`: hex encoded symmetric key to use for encryption, must be 32 bytes (64